David-OConnor/plascad/README.md

 Also of note, the native file format this program uses is more compact, including for DNA sequences, where each nucleotide only takes up 2 bits, as opposed to 8 in common formats.

+Performance is a top priority; compared to other tools, this has a small program size, small memory footprint, and low CPU use.
+It starts fast, and responds instantly.

 ## Near-term plans
 - QCing plasmids for toxic proteins, hydrophobic regions, and aggregation-prone regions